Travel details

 Blue Mosque

-The Blue Mosque is a representative Islamic architectural landmark of Istanbul, beautifully shining with blue tiles.
+The Blue Mosque is an iconic Islamic structure in Istanbul, beautifully adorned with blue tiles.

-Its exterior, composed of six minarets and graceful domes, overwhelms visitors.
+Its exterior, with six minarets and graceful domes, overwhelms visitors.

-The interior is filled with delicate decorations and a sacred air pervades the tranquil space.
+Inside, delicate decorations spread throughout, and a sacred air drifts in the quiet.

 [Japanese Guide]